Every property manager needs a great property management system to back them up.

 The only problem that remains is picking the right property management system.

-Preferably, property management software you can count on, that’s affordable, and that has all the features you need and want.
+Preferably, you should choose property management software that you can count on, that’s affordable, and that has all the features you need and want.

 So, next, let’s talk about some of the best options out there.

-Below are 5 of the best property management systems out there.
+Below are five of the best property management systems out there.

 Each has somewhat different features, but they’ll all help you with one, more, or all of the aspects of automation and streamlining we talked about above.